orcakataanonimyzer/3826f340-df02-11e9-ab02-460548fbf2a5/README.md

 Please take the following steps to clone and test the kata:
 1. Clone or download the repo to a chosen directory.
-2. From the command line, navigate to the *WordSearch* folder inside your chosen directory.
+2. From the command line, navigate to the *WordSearch* folder inside your chosen directory (if you downloaded directly, it may be called *WordSearch-master*).
-3. Type: *mvn clean test* and press *Enter*.
+3. Type: *mvn test* and press *Enter*.
 4. The app will build, run all tests, and execute the *Main* class.

 Please direct any questions to: gbreitenbeck@gmail.com